-- In the principal market for the asset or liability, or - In the absence of a principal market, in the most advantageous market for the asset or liability the principal or the most advantageous market must be accessible by the Fund
+- In the principal market for the asset or liability, or - In the absence of a principal market, in the most advantageous market for the asset or liability accessible by the Fund.

 The fair value of an asset or a liability is measured using the assumptions that market participants would use when pricing the asset or liability, assuming that market participants act in their economic best interest.